 You're at home and really want to make this awesome Roasted Garlic Chimichurri but you're missing an ingredient.
 I get, you don't want to go to the grocery store.
 Stay home and try one of these substitutions.

-- Italian (flat leaf) parsley - I don't recommend replacing the parsley in it's entirety, but you can do a 50/50 split of parsley and cilantro if you'd like.
+- Cilantro-Parsley Blend: I don't recommend replacing the parsley in it's entirety, but you can do a 50/50 split of parsley and cilantro if you'd like.

 Equipment